matthewkurtti/IchiGo/README.md

 Deployments/
 ```

 You will need to have JVM on your computer to run this file.

+### Running the lwjgl3Launcher in a dev environment

+Download the IchiGo repo and set up a dev environment (for ex, with IntelliJ)

 Other ways of playing the game are in progress

 ## Setup